 Who we are

-Our group was formed in February 1999 with the assistance of Injured Workers Consultants (IWC).
+Our group was formed in February 1999 with the assistance of Injured Workers Community Legal Clinic (IWC).
 Members are mainly workers who speak Chinese (Cantonese, Mandarin and other Chinese dialects).
 We:

 - Support Ontario’s Chinese injured workers

 - Fight for injured workers’ rights in the workplace

 - Participate in law reform activities to protect and improve injured workers’ rights

 We meet at the IWC office at 815 Danforth Ave, Suite 411, Toronto, Ontario M4J 1L2 (between Pape and Donlands subways)

 New members are always welcome – if you are interested in joining us or getting more information about our group, please contact Rebecca Lok at phone: (416) 461-2411 or email email@example.com.

 Activities and action